asrxc/Snake-Game/README.md

-as # Snake Game - How to play?
+# Snake Game - How to play?
 Simulation of a simple Snake game made using C++ in Visual Studio IDE.
-Press 'w','a','s','d' to move the snake Up, Down, Right & Left & try to eat the fruit!
+Press 'w','a','s','d' to move the snake up, down, right & left.
+Try to eat fruit!

 # Technology

-C++ 14, Visual Studio IDE
+C++ , Visual Studio IDE

 # Instructions